paideia-lms/docs/CONTRIBUTING.md

 **When choosing a PR title, please consider whether your PR should or should NOT trigger a rewrite to pages in other languages**: some tiny fixes are English only (e.g. spelling of English words) but some *will* require updating all language pages (e.g. a small error in a code sample).
 Please use the keyword "en-only" in your PR title to override this default behavior and indicate that your PR does **NOT** require translating.

-**Pages generated from outside sources**

-Some of our English-language pages are generated from outside sources and maintained in another repo.
-Currently, these files are configuration-reference.md and all our error messages.
-The page's **Edit this page** button should redirect you to the file that should be changed.
-Alternatively, you can get the correct URL from the file's `githubURL` frontmatter property.

-> **Note**
-> All of the generated pages will have a dev-only warning at the top and the `githubURL`frontmatter property.

-When you make a PR with docs changes in another repo, please ping **@withastro/maintainers-docs** so we are aware of the changes made and can properly review your contribution.

 ### Edit this Page via GitHub

-Every page on [docs.astro.build](https://docs.astro.build/) has an **Edit this page** button in the sidebar.
+Every page on the documentation site has an **Edit this page** button in the sidebar.
 You can click that button to edit the source code for that page in **GitHub**.

 After you make your changes, click **Commit changes**.
 This will automatically create a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) of the docs in your GitHub account with the changes.